River Levels

 Flood alert

-River levels are rising at the Llanymynech river gauge as a result of heavy rainfall.
-Consequently, flooding of property/roads and farmland is expected overnight tonight, the 23/02/25.
-We expect flooding to affect low lying land and roads adjacent to the river from the Welsh border at Llawnt to Shrawardine near Shrewsbury.
+Flooding may affect low lying land and roads adjacent to the river from the Welsh border at Llawnt to Shrawardine near Shrewsbury.
 Other locations that may be affected include Llanymynech, Maesbrook and Melverley.
-Minor roads between Maesbrook, Melverley and Pentre start to flood.
-Predicted peaks:- Llanymynech 3.6m to 3.9m on 24/02/25; Cae Howel 3.7m to 4.1m on 24/02/25.
+Roads between Maesbrook, Melverley and Pentre start to flood.

 Information supplied by the Environment Agency